MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/operational-limits-online.md

 ### Why are my OData/SOAP requests throttled when the current per-user speed/rate limits are much higher than the previous per-environment speed/rate limits?

 Your OData/SOAP requests will be throttled if they exceed the current per-user speed/rate limits that are strictly enforced.
-They might not have been throttled in the past even if they had exceeded the previous per-environment speed/rate limits, because those limits weren't strictly enforced and served as recommendations/warnings for you to implement a retry logic with cool off period that should already be in place, see [Working with API Rate Limits](../api-reference/v2.0/dynamics-rate-limits.md).
+They might not have been throttled in the past even if they exceeded the previous per-environment speed/rate limits, because those limits weren't strictly enforced.
+They served as recommendations or warnings for you to implement a retry logic with a cool off period that should already be in place.
+For more information, see [Working with API Rate Limits](../api-reference/v2.0/dynamics-rate-limits.md).

 ## See also